top of page

 Photography courtesy of About Face Photography, Scotty Kenton Photography, Bryan Carr, and Ryan Sanchez Photography.

-Peach Street Revival has rocked the stage alongside legends like ZZ Top, Buckcherry, and Puddle of Mudd, and performs at major festivals year-round.
-The band's live show ignites audiences with a high-voltage mix of original songs and explosive hits from rock icons like Led Zeppelin, Black Sabbath, Soundgarden, Rush, Heart, Queen, Fleetwood Mac, Janis Joplin, Jefferson Airplane, and more!
+Peach Street Revival is a nationally touring rock band, sharing stages with legends like ZZ Top, Five Finger Death Punch, Buckcherry, and Puddle of Mudd, while bringing their music to festivals across the country.
+Their live shows ignite audiences with a high-voltage blend of original anthems and explosive renditions of rock icons including Led Zeppelin, Black Sabbath, Soundgarden, Rush, Heart, Queen, Fleetwood Mac, Janis Joplin, Jefferson Airplane, and more.

 THE LINEUP: